 eCommerce UX: The top UX errors retailers are still making

-Don’t just rely on your perception when assessing the experience your website provides.
-Make sure you're not making any of the UX blunders below
+Don’t rely solely on your perception when assessing website user experience.
+Avoid these UX blunders

 By Benedict Adam